karma-runner/karma/docs/plus/01-requirejs.md

   // Karma serves files under /base, which is the basePath from your config file
   baseUrl: '/base/src',

-  // example of using shim, to load non AMD libraries (such as underscore and jquery)
+  // example of using a couple path translations (paths), to allow us to refer to different library dependencies, without using relative paths
   paths: {
     'jquery': '../lib/jquery',
     'underscore': '../lib/underscore',
   },

+  // example of using a shim, to load non AMD libraries (such as underscore)
   shim: {
     'underscore': {
       exports: '_'